torch-core/tep-vault-standard/tep-vault.md

         - MUST include deposit fees, ensuring integrators are aware of them.
         - MUST NOT revert due to vault-specific global limits but MAY revert for other conditions that would cause deposit to revert.
         - Differences between `convertToShares` and `previewDeposit` indicate slippage or other losses.
-        - For multi-asset vaults, SHOULD handle previews via config if needed.
+        - For multi-asset vaults, SHOULD handle previews via `depositConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |-----------------|-------------------|-------------|